drewblessing/gitlab-cli/README.md

 # _GitLab CLI Tool_

-_This tool allows you to interact with GitLab from the command line.
-Many people prefer to work from the CLI when possible.
+_Many people prefer to work from the CLI when possible.
 This tool aims to bring some of the GitLab functionality into the CLI to avoid repeated trips to the web UI.
 At this time the tool only allows interaction with snippets._

 ## Project Setup